raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_13.md

 Now work through your task list and try to identify any missing pieces.
 Think about where in your program you should be looking to handle exceptions.
 Most experiments will have a main loop that runs repeatedly over the 3 hour period.
 An unexpected error encountered in this loop could be disastrous if it causes the program to stop or stall and prevent further data collection.
 So come up with some ‘what if’ scenarios.
 For example, if you’re reading data from a sensor, what will happen if it gives you an unexpected result?
 Will your program cope with this?
 How are you dealing with hardware errors?
 Add in any missing functionality into your pseudo-code.

+### Assigning tasks to members of the team

 Give descriptive names to each task block.

 Assign responsibility for each block to different members of the team.
 Try to think about the individual team members’ experience levels and programming ability and allocate tasks accordingly.
 Depending on the number of people in your team and the complexity of your program, it may be sensible to have more than one person allocated to a specific block or function.
 And don’t forget that someone needs to be responsible for the scaffold of the final program that will contain the various function calls in the right order.

+### Get coding!

-Get coding!
-You will probably discover that some functionalities are really easy to create using the recommended Python libraries, perhaps even with only a single line.
+You will probably discover that some functions are really easy to create using the recommended Python libraries, perhaps even with only a single line.
 Others will be more complex, and we have included some useful code snippets in the coding requirements document (e.g. for adding latitude and longitude information to the EXIF data of a photo) that you can copy into your project.
 To design slightly more complicated functions, if needed, you can use the same pseudo-code approach you went through with the program as a whole.

 Remind your team that they cannot install additional Python libraries or access the internet on the Astro Pi computers aboard the ISS, so they should not use any commands that make a web request or look up something from an online source.
 Encourage each team member or sub-team responsible for a specific part of the program to code their section so that works by itself, just like the examples in the coding requirements document.
 Suggest that they add comments and docstrings as they go along.